tytydraco/yessleep/out/This_Haunted_Life_Part_Two.md

 I chuckled.
 "Hey I gotta go pee.
 I'll be back in a few."
 Diego nodded and I walked back inside.

 The bathrooms were down the hallway that led to the wine cellar.
-It was quiet back there and the noisey lounge became a background drone as my footsteps grew ouder.
+It was quiet back there and the noisey lounge became a background drone as my footsteps grew louder.
 I found the men's room and did my thing and came back out into the hall where I noticed the door to the wine cellar was open.

 I stepped towards it and cocked my head to try to see if anyone was there.
 I could see some dim light coming up from somewhere down there and then some movement.
-It wasn't the waiter, instead a small girl about 3 or 4 years of age  pushed the door a little more open so I could see her. he looked at me and smiled and then fell backwards right down the stairs.
+It wasn't the waiter, instead a small girl about 3 or 4 years of age  pushed the door a little more open so I could see her.
+She looked at me and smiled and then fell backwards right down the stairs.

 I could hear her body banging on each wooden step as she fell.
 I was shocked and horrified.
-I quickly rushed to the door and opened it.
+I quickly rushed to the door and opened it the rest of the way.
 Peering down I couldn't see the bottom through the darkness.
 "She must be there curled up at the foot of the stairs," I thought.
 I jogged down the steps to see if she was okay.

 When I arrived at the bottom there was no girl there at all.
 I felt some warm moisture on the floor with my hand and so I held it up where there was a bit more light to check it out and sure enough it was fresh blood.
 I called out to her but heard nothing.
 I slowly scanned the room thinking maybe she crawled away.